molliemarie/D3Workshops/2019-3-6_D3Bar/README.md

 ## Steps:

+### 1. Fork blocksbuilder project

-1. First, go to [this project's blocksbuilder link](https://blockbuilder.org/molliemarie/22c1107f4226f64cba9df6a1f4e09408) and fork it.
+First, go to [this project's blocksbuilder link](https://blockbuilder.org/molliemarie/22c1107f4226f64cba9df6a1f4e09408) and fork it.
 You'll notice the code is set up like above, plus I've added styling that will add a pink border around any svg we might draw.

   ```
   svg {